First Sumerian Revolt – People Oppose The Harsh Akkadian Empire

 Akkadian Empire map.
 Image source

-There has been speculated that Manishtushu was part of a conspiracy to kill Rimush and take the throne, but was it necessary to kill younger brother?
+There has been speculated that Manishtushu was part of a conspiracy to kill Rimush and take the throne, but was it necessary to kill their younger brother?

 Rimush successfully suppressed revolts within the Akkadian Empire, and Manishtushu could freely begin building trade routes, gathering a substantial fleet of warships.
 His goal was also to extend and strengthen the Akkadian Empire.
-One of Manishtushu's inscription says:
+One of Manishtushu's inscriptions says:

 "When he [Manishtushu] had crossed the Lower Sea (it means the Persian Gulf) in ships, thirty-two kings gathered against him, but he defeated them and smote their cities and prostrated their lords and destroyed [the whole countryside] as far as the silver mines."
 2